 Ireland Women Thrash Italy 57-20 in Front of Record Galway Crowd

-Ireland's women's rugby team produced a stunning performance to defeat Italy 57-20 in the Guinness Women's Six Nations at Dexcom Stadium in Galway yesterday, with Béibhinn Parsons scoring a first-half hat-trick in front of a record crowd of 9,206 — the largest ever attendance for an Ireland women's home match.
+Ireland's women's rugby team produced a stunning performance to defeat Italy 57-20 in the Guinness Women's Six Nations at Dexcom Stadium in Galway on Saturday, with Béibhinn Parsons scoring a first-half hat-trick in front of a record crowd of 9,206 — the largest ever attendance for an Ireland women's home match and a landmark moment for the women's game in the west of Ireland.

-The emphatic victory, Ireland's second fixture of the 2026 championship, was a statement of intent from Scott Bemand's side, who ran in nine tries in a dominant display that delighted the record-breaking Galway crowd.
+The emphatic victory, Ireland's second fixture of the 2026 championship, was a statement of intent from Scott Bemand's side, who ran in nine tries in a dominant display that delighted the record-breaking Galway crowd and underlined the growing strength and ambition of Irish women's rugby.

 Background

 The match was the first Guinness Women's Six Nations fixture to be played in Galway, marking a significant moment for women's rugby in the west of Ireland.
-Ireland had opened their campaign with a 33-12 defeat to England in London, making yesterday's performance all the more impressive as a response.
+Ireland had opened their campaign with a 33-12 defeat to England in London, making Saturday's performance all the more impressive as a response.
+The IRFU has been investing significantly in the women's game in recent years, with a strategic plan aimed at increasing participation, professionalising the squad, and growing attendances at international fixtures.

 Key Developments

-Béibhinn Parsons, the local west coast star, was the standout performer, scoring three tries in the first half and earning the Player of the Match award.
+Parsons was the standout performer, scoring three tries in the first half and earning the Player of the Match award.
 Ireland led 45-10 at half-time, with the home side's pace and power proving too much for the Italian defence.
+The margin of victory was Ireland's largest ever in the Women's Six Nations, reflecting the significant improvement in the squad's depth and quality under head coach Scott Bemand.

 Why It Matters